PansosPonso/RelPerformance/README.md

 - **PatchTST**: [A Time Series is Worth 64 Words: Long-term Forecasting with Transformers by Nie et al. (2023)](https://arxiv.org/abs/2211.14730)

 > [!IMPORTANT]
-> Note that the results of most models can vary between runs due to inherent randomness that cannot be fully controlled.
-Additionally, results may vary depending on whether the models are trained on a CPU or GPU.
+> Note that the results of most models can vary between runs due to inherent randomness that cannot be fully controlled, as well as differences in hardware configurations (CPU vs. GPU).
+The results of the paper were generated in a WSL2 environment with GPU support.

 > [!NOTE]
 > This code takes ~3 hours for the M6 sample and ~21 hours for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.
 When running on CPU, the time is approximately 4 times longer.